greenh/CJD/README.md

 # CJD

-CJD is a system for documenting Clojure programs through the use of structured comments embedded in Clojure source code.
+CJD is a technology for documenting Clojure programs through the use of structured comments embedded in Clojure source code.
 As such, it's a supplement to or replacement for the docstring mechanism.

-CJD was inspired by Javadoc, to which it bears superficial similarity.
-Like Javadoc, CJD-comments support a simple form of markup.
+CJD was inspired by Javadoc, to which it bears a (very) superficial similarity.
+Like Javadoc,
+CJD-comments support a simple form of markup.
 This allows CJD's processing facility to extract the documentation content from collections of Clojure namespaces and convert it into trees of consistently-formatted HTML documents.

-CJD goes fair ways beyond Javadoc, though.
+CJD goes a fair ways beyond Javadoc, though.
 Specifically, CJD:

 * Structures comments and markup in terms of well-defined Clojure forms, allowing structure-sensitive editors to be used to good advantage.

-* Incorporates a recursively-defined documentation syntax that allows of Clojure's recursively-defined data structures and functions to be documented to whatever depth is needful.
+* Incorporates a recursively-defined documentation syntax that allows Clojure's recursively-defined data structures and functions to be documented to whatever depth is needful.

 * Provides support for documenting most core Clojure artifacts (vars, functions,